-Oracle strongly recommends that you change the password for each account after installation.
-This enables you to effectively implement the strong security provided by Oracle Database Vault.
+Oracle strongly recommends that you change the password for each account after installation, to effectively implement the strong security provided by Oracle Database Vault.

 Note: If you are creating a database using Database Configuration Assistant, you can unlock accounts after the database is created by clicking Password Management before you exit from Database Configuration Assistant.